Our National reserve

 The Association was incorporated on April 27, 1993.
 Since then, under a contract with the Canadian Wildlife Service, which involves several components (monitoring, maintenance, storage, reception, awareness and scientific activities) we assume the management of activities on the reserve.

 Financing of the Amis de la réserve is partly provided with an annual grant from the Canadian Wildlife Service, and a combination of grants related to specific projects and the proceeds of our activities.

 Board of directors

-The administration of the Amis de la Réserve nationale de faune du Lac-Saint-François is managed by a board of directors consisting of eight volunteers from the region.
+The administration of the Amis de la Réserve nationale de faune du Lac-Saint-François is managed by a board of directors consisting of nine volunteers from the region.